department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/sitewide-issues-in-vsa-work.md

 > I'm adding items to this document, and will delete this message and the work-in-progress slug when complete.

-The following issues are sitewide and vendor issues in VSA work.
+The following issues are sitewide and vendor issues in launched VSA work.
+These issues are in-process of being addressed by VSP or the vendor.

 ## 508-defect-0 Critical